 Some people show an immediate reaction, some delayed, and some no reactions at all, and most people heal without any medical attention.
 In worst cases, when the person who gets bit is sensitive, it may take several weeks to recover and may leave scars.
-Those bitten may experience nausea, fever, vomit, sweating, chills, or discomfort.
+Those bitten may experience nausea, fever, vomiting, sweating, chills, or discomfort.

-If you see frothy white spit like foam in the garden, these are maybe spittlebugs.
-These are also called cuckoo spits because, like the call of the cuckoo, spittlebugs are a sign of spring arrival.
+If you see frothy white spit-like foam in the garden, these are maybe spittlebugs.
+These are also called cuckoo spits because, like the call of the cuckoo, spittlebugs are a sign of spring’s arrival.
 The nymphs produce protective foam by mixing air with the chemical it releases to protect itself.
 The foam serves more than one purpose.
 It hides the spittlebugs from the predators’ eyes, and it acts as an insulator against cold and heat.
 It also controls the moisture as, without it, the nymph may dry up.
 These nymphs feed on the plant sap without causing much damage to the plants, but a few species are serious agricultural pests.

 Eastern Eyed Click Beetle